di-ninja/di-ninja/readme.md

 ```

-By using "sharedInTree" it's possible to mark D as shared within each instance of an object tree.
+By using `sharedInTree` it's possible to mark D as shared within each instance of an object tree.
 The important distinction between this and global shared objects is that this object is only shared within a single instance of the object tree.